Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Parallel DBSCAN framework for GPUs

 In the original paper, a thread or an MPI rank executed the algorithm sequentially for a subset of data constructed by partitioning, and merged the results in parallel to obtain the final clusters.
 For GPUs, however, more available parallelism is desired to improve the efficiency.
-In the next Section, we reformulate the algorithm in such a way.
+In the next Section, we reformulate the algorithm to allow that.